sematext/docs/docs/monitoring/spm-faq.md

 ### I am not seeing any data in Monitoring charts.
 How do I check if network connectivity is OK?

-SPM agents send the data to Sematext via HTTP(S) so it is important that servers where you install SPM agent can access the internet.
+Sematext Agent send the data to Sematext via HTTP(S) so it is important that servers where you install Sematext Agent can access the internet.
 Things to check to ensure network connectivity is ok:

 1\.
 Try connecting to spm-receiver.sematext.com / spm-receiver.eu.sematext.com (if using Sematext Cloud Europe) with the following